For the past few years, video content has reigned supreme.

 To get high quality audio, buy yourself some better mics.
 Some iOgrapher bundles come with booms (the torpedo-looking microphones you see on movie sets), or if you have particular needs, you can buy different kinds of microphones fairly cheap off Amazon.

 If you have no budget at all, use a headset at the very least.
-Even the headphones your iPhone comes with make a huge difference in terms of audio quality.
+Even the headphones your iPhone comes with making a huge difference in terms of audio quality.

 Day 4: Tailor Your CTA to Your Platform